 Requirement 11 is of particular importance, stating that organizations must regularly test security systems and processes.
 Through this testing, organizations can learn if they’re effectively meeting the other requirements and get insight on how to make improvements.
 So what exactly does this vital provision entail?
 Let’s take an in depth look at the details of requirement 11, and find out why a comprehensive pen testing tool like Core Impact can help you adhere to it.

-11.1 Implement processes to test for the presence of wireless access points and detect and identify all authorized and unauthorized wireless access points on a quarterly basis.
+Implement processes to test for the presence of wireless access points and detect and identify all authorized and unauthorized wireless access points on a quarterly basis.
 Maintain an inventory of authorized wireless access points and implement incident response procedures in the event unauthorized wireless access points are detected.

-11.2 Run internal and external vulnerability scans at least quarterly or after any significant change in the network. include rescans as needed until all “high” vulnerabilities are resolved, and must be performed by qualified personnel.
+Run internal and external vulnerability scans at least quarterly or after any significant change in the network. include rescans as needed until all “high” vulnerabilities are resolved, and must be performed by qualified personnel.

-Core Impact has the ability to automatically validate both vulnerabilities found during a scan as well as remediation efforts made to patch these vulnerabilities.
-With the “Remediation Validator” Core Impact can retest a list of targets to ensure that remediation efforts were successful, then produce a report that will highlight the changes from the original test.
+Additionally, Core Impact can validate efforts made to patch these vulnerabilities.
+With the “Remediation Validator,” Core Impact can retest a list of targets to ensure that remediation efforts were successful, then produce a report that will highlight the changes from the original test.

 11.2.2 Quarterly external vulnerability scans must be performed via an Approved Scanning Vendor (ASV) approved by the Payment Card Industry Security Standards Council (PCI SSC).
 Perform rescans as needed, until passing scans are achieved.

-11.3 Implement a methodology for penetration testing that includes external and internal penetration testing.
+Implement a methodology for penetration testing that includes external and internal penetration testing.